When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Design: Small is beautiful

 Compared to other smartphones, the iPhone 13 Mini is almost comically tiny.
-Its dimensions are similar to the original iPhone’s, although it’s thinner and makes more of its front face available for the display.
+Its dimensions are similar to the original iPhone’s, although it’s thinner.
+With FaceID instead of a TouchID-enabled home button, it also makes more of its front face available for the display.

-The flat edges echo last year’s iPhone redesign and feel great in the hand.
-Our review model was the Midnight colour – black with a subtle hint of blue that looks smart, but shows every speck of dust when you’ve the audacity to use the thing.
+The flat edges echo the iPhone 12 generation’s redesign, and feel great in the hand.
+My review model was the Midnight colour – black with a subtle hint of blue that looks smart, but shows every speck of dust when you’ve the audacity to use the thing.

-Speaking of, the Mini can be fiddly when playing games and using apps – typing isn’t fun and virtual game controls are often optimised for a larger device.
-But that’s offset by it being light (141g), pocketable, and a device you can use one-handed without resorting to Reachability or banana thumbs.
-We were quickly smitten and wondering if we’d got it all wrong using giant phones all these years.
+Speaking of, the Mini can be fiddly when playing games and using apps.
+Typing isn’t fun and virtual game controls are often optimised for a larger device.
+But that’s offset by it being light (141g), pocketable, and a device you can use one-handed without resorting to the Reachability feature or banana thumbs.
+I was quickly smitten and wondering if I’d got it all wrong using giant phones all these years.

 Cameras: Snap happy